FREE SHIPPING on orders over $75 International: over $250

 $21.00

-"Lan Ting Ji Xu" Calligraphy Tea Boat (Cha Chuan)
+"Lan Ting Ji Xu" Calligraphy Teapot Rest (Hu Cheng)

-This Tea Boat (Cha Chuan – 茶船) is a nod to Chinese calligraphy, 'Lanting Xu' – "Orchid Pavilion Preface".
-It's not just a mere vessel for holding a teapot or cups; it's a reminder of the contemplative nature of tea, the fleeting beauty of gatherings, and the nature of existence.
-This plate is a piece of history brought into the modern tea ceremony.
+This Tea Pond is a nod to the masterpiece of Chinese calligraphy, 'Lanting Xu' – "Orchid Pavilion Preface".
+Aside from being a beautiful vessel for holding a teapot or cups, it's a reminder of the contemplative nature of tea, the fleeting beauty of gatherings, and the nature of existence.

 $47.00